ptabasso2/oteljavalab/section00/README.md

-# OpenTelemetry Collector Contrib Installation Guide
+# OpenTelemetry collector contrib installation guide

 This guide provides detailed steps to install the OpenTelemetry Collector Contrib on an Ubuntu host.